-Join Lisa Bock for an in-depth discussion in this video Securing email, part of Foundations of IT Security: Core Concepts.
+Join Lisa Bock for an in-depth discussion in this video Securing email, part of IT Security Foundations: Core Concepts.

 - Email is by far the most commonly used communication tool for personal and business use.
 Although highly effective, email can pose a security risk.
 Some threats include malware that is introduced through an employee's email.
 Email can carry a wide variety of extensions.
 Devices in maleware protection recognize these extensions as possible threats and are quarantined.
 I'm at this website where we can see a list of common, dangerous, and malicious file extensions.

 As you see, there are quite a few of them.
 So if, for whatever reason, you're not getting a file, it may have been quarantined because it has one of these extensions and it is recognized as a possible threat.
 Phishing attacks encourage the recipient to click on a link and share confidential information.
 A spoofed email looks like it's from a legitimate source but generally contains a false sender address.
 Remember, do not ever give away your password and, also, be cautious before clicking a link in an email.

 Scripts can be embedded within the email and can run when a user opens the email and completes some malicious act.
 Email programs, such as Microsoft Outlook, block scripts by default, but you can also disable them in your browser settings.
 I'm in Internet Explorer.
 In the upper right hand corner, I'll go to Tools, and then Internet Options.
 I'll go to Security and Custom Level, and we can scroll down until we find Scripting.
 And here under Active Scripting, I can either disable or prompt.